San Diego Chargers RB Ryan Mathews is known for a couple of things: Injuries and fumbles. So far his 2012 season has far form changed that perception.

 When Ryan has the ball, he is able to gain yards where nobody else on our roster could.
 He is the combination of Brinkley and Battle that needs to get the football and needs the confidence of his teammates and coach.
 Give him the football!

-Topics: Ryan Mathews
+Tags: Ryan Mathews